Creation of a Welsh National Chamber Orchestra

 There isn’t one in Wales, and there ought to be.
 It will be able to bear comparison with the best national and European chamber orchestras (15 to 35 players).
 The second season is continuing to develop new, and unfamiliar, repertoire, touring and education for the whole of Wales.

-The Welsh Sinfonia
+Charity information: The Welsh Sinfonia

 Chamber orchestral music is under-performed and under-appreciated in Wales, because no other professional Welsh orchestra is focusing exclusively on this particular area of classical orchestral music throughout Wales.
 There has been no national professional champion to bring it to new audiences, and the repertoire is even relatively unfamiliar to professional players, especially the work of notable Welsh composers of the 20th and 21st centuries.
 It is specialised, and needs particular skills.